Ferdinand Zecca

 Ferdinand Zecca (19 February 1864 – 23 March 1947) was a pioneer French film director, film producer, actor and screenwriter.
 He worked primarily for the Pathé company, first in artistic endeavors then in administration of the internationally based company.

 Early life

-Ferdinand Louis Zecca was born in Paris on 19 February 1864 into a family steeped in the entertainment world.
+Ferdinand Louis Zecca was born in Paris on 19 February 1864 into an Italian family steeped in the entertainment world.
 His father was the stage manager at the Paris Théâtre de l'Ambigu while his brothers were actors.
 Zecca also became a stage manager and then an actor, before working as an entertainer, playing the cornet and singing in Parisian cafés.
 He was playing the cornet at the Foire au Pain d'épices, when he encountered filmmaker Léon Gaumont.